The Embedded Linux Learning Kit Version II from Intellimetrix.

 The E.L.L.K. is available stand-alone to be used with your Mini2440 or Micro2440 system, or as a full kit of software and hardware.
 The E.L.L.K. uses u-boot and a kernel that is set up to boot the file system over NFS (Network File System) from your PC using Ethernet.
 (This will NOT work with the S3C6410!
 A new version is being developed for Mini/Tiny6410).

-This includes the CD, book, and direction for installing on your hardware.
+This includes the CD, book, and directions for installing on your hardware.
 Requires supervivi boot loader in NOR Flash on your hardware.